sschertz/test-jekyll-site/_posts/2016-05-24-retesting-after-resolving-baseurl.md

 ---
-layout: post
 title:  "Retesting after Resolving Baseurl"
 date:   2016-05-24 19:42:14
-categories: jekyll update
+categories: jekyll
+tags: [troubleshooting, problems]
 ---

 Had considerable issues getting the site to render correctly in GitHub Pages.
 After much hunting around, discovered the issue was with the `baseurl` option in the `_config.yml` file.
 It needed to be set to the name of my project repository I'm using for the site (`test-jekyll-site`):